-Figure 9 shows a graph illustrating how a business object is represented by such data.
+Figure 18 shows how a business object is represented by such data.

-Figure 9: Business objects and associated data
+Figure 18: Business objects and associated data

 The business object class "Product" is the result of the "Production" process.
 In real instantiations, this class can take the form of a "News Broadcast" object.
 A new diagram can be derived from the data.
 This network of objects is an instance of a generic data class model.
 The generic class model itself must be designed to represent the business object classes in all required ways.